gicentre/litvis/documents/tutorials/elmVegaliteWalkthrough/elmVegaliteWalkthrough4.md

 # Interaction ([14:35](https://youtu.be/9uaHRWj04D4?t=14m35s))

+_Note: Since the original video presentation, Vega-Lite has a new model for interaction.
+Instead of creating 'selections', we create 'parameters' with a selection property.
+Otherwise, the key elements of the interaction process remain the same._

-Interaction is enabled by creating _selections_ that may be combined with the kinds of specifications already described.
+Interaction is enabled by creating _selection parameters_ that may be combined with the kinds of specifications already described.
 Selections involve three components:

 - **Events** are those actions that trigger the interaction such as clicking at a location on screen or pressing a key.